Top 18 Reasons Why Your Troy Bilt Lawn Mower Won’t Start

 Fix: Remove and Check Spark Plug

 Check your spark plug if it is not properly gapped, if there is carbon build-up, especially on the tip or if it might have a broken porcelain insulator.
-If there are damages, replace the spark plug with a new one.
+If you discover any damage, I recommend replacing the spark plug with a new one.

 Issue #5: Plugged Air Filter